 NZGeoid05 is produced on a two arc-minute grid (approximately 3.7 kilometres) over the New Zealand continental shelf (160° E to 170° W, 25° S to 60° S).
 It has an expected accuracy of 8 centimetres based on comparisons with GPS-levelling observations.
 It was calculated by enhancing the EGM96 global model using a combination of land, sea and satellite based gravity observations.
 GPS-levelling observations were not used to compute NZGeoid05.

-The NZGeoid05 model can be downloaded as either an ASCII grid (file below) or coordinate triplets (file below) for the entire computation area (160° E - 170° W; 25°S - 60°S).
+The NZGeoid05 model can be downloaded as an ASCII grid, coordinate triplets, or SNAP grid (see Attachments section) for the entire computation area (160° E - 170° W; 25°S - 60°S).

 The European Improved Gravity model of the Earth by New techniques (EIGEN-6C4) is a static global combined gravity field model.
 It was created in 2014, in a joint project between GFZ Potsdam, Germany and GRGS Toulouse, France.

 The model was computed using a combination of different satellite and surface data sets to a maximum degree/order 370.
 However the solution has been extended to degree/order 2190 by a block diagonal solution using the DTU10 global gravity anomaly data grid.

 EIGEN-6C4 is available for download from the ICGEM (Internal Centre for Global Earth Models).

 The Earth Gravitational Model 2008 (EGM2008) is the latest global geoid model published by the National Geospatial-Intelligence Agency (NGA).
 It replaced the EGM96 model which had been the default global geoid since its publication in 1996.